circinusX1/exi-ccw/README.md

 ### Open source hardware

+All EasyEda projects including PCB's are in the GIT folders.

 This is an active guitar pickup with one coil per string.
 It has 6 coils.
 Made by ghitara dot com (1000####  Canada LTD), this high-quality pickup is designed to provide exceptional sound and performance.
 The model sexa-ccw is a perfect choice for those who want to upgrade their guitar's sound.
 This electric guitar pickup is perfect